All-Hands-AI/OpenHands/openhands/core/config/README.md

 - `SandboxConfig`: Configuration for the sandbox environment
 - `SecurityConfig`: Configuration for security settings

-These classes are defined as dataclasses, allowing for easy type checking and default value specification.
+These classes are defined as dataclasses, with class attributes holding default values for all fields.

 ## Loading Configuration from Environment Variables